03/09/2021 10:33 am

 In September 2020, our Jane Addams Center for Civic Engagement held its annual Day of Service.
 While following state and university COVID-19 safety protocols, our students were able to get out into the Rockford community to make a difference whether it was contactless, in-person, or virtually.

 This year a total of 330 students, including 45 student-athletes, volunteered around Rockford.
-The locations included the mobile Northern Illinois Food Bank, the Ethnic Heritage Museum, and Rockford Rescue Mission.
+The locations included the mobile Northern Illinois Food Bank, the Ethnic Heritage Museum, and the Rockford Rescue Mission.

 RU student-athlete Maurice Williams volunteered at the mobile food bank along with other teammates.
 Following the event, Maurice reflected on the day and talked with fellow student-athlete, Mykal Brown about the importance of volunteering and giving back to our local community.